Go to main content

 • have the opportunity to be co-authors on peer-reviewed publications results from this project

 The project is based at IMR Flødevigen research station in Arendal.
-Accomodation and office
+Accomodation and office space are available for students at the station.

 If interested contact: Karine Gagnon (karine.gagnon@hi.no)